|About Academy | About IRBAS | Contact Us ISSN (Online) : 2308-7056 | ISSN (Print) : 2710-0065|

 Papers must be submitted on the understanding that they have not been published elsewhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal.
 The submitting author is responsible for ensuring that the article's publication has been approved by all the other coauthors.
+Authors who want to submit us, they should need to check our Publication Ethics before submission.
 All enquiries concerning the publication of accepted papers should be addressed to firstname.lastname@example.org

 Manuscripts should be written in clear, concise and grammatically correct English (with 10 font size and Times New Roman font style) so that they are intelligible to the professional reader who is not a specialist in any particular field.
 Manuscripts that do not conform to these requirements and the following manuscript format may be returned to the author prior to review for correction.
 The entire manuscript, including references, should be typed single spaced on one side of the paper.
 All pages should be numbered consecutively in the bottom right starting from the title page.
 The manuscript should be presented in the following order.

 The title should be a brief phrase (capitalize first letter of each word in the title) describing the contents of the paper.
 The Title Page should include the authors' full names and affiliations, the name of the corresponding author along with phone, fax and E-mail information.

 All manuscripts should not exceed 150-250 words and should describe the scope, hypothesis or rationale for the work and the main findings.
 Complete sentences, active verbs, and the abstract should be written in the past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 No literature should be cited.

 Key words (5-7 words) should be provided below the Abstract to assist with indexing of the article.
 These should not duplicate key words from the title.